Improved GPR-Based CSI Acquisition via Spatial-Correlation Kernel: Conclusions

 \section{Conclusions}

-We proposed a GPR channel estimation framework based on a second-order-statistics-aware SC kernel constructed directly from the channel second-order statistics.
+We proposed a GPR-based channel estimation framework utilizing the SC kernel constructed directly from the second-order channel statistics.
 The resulting estimator admits a closed-form posterior mean and covariance, eliminates marginal-likelihood hyperparameter learning, and enables uncertainty-aware inference via credible regions.
-We established that the SC kernel is PSD and showed that the resulting posterior mean coincides with the corresponding MMSE estimator under the same second-order statistics, without requiring Gaussian channel distributions.
-Numerical results under both separable and non-separable correlation models demonstrated that SC-GPR achieves substantially lower NMSE and better preservation of spectral efficiency under aggressive pilot reduction, while maintaining lower computational cost than learning-based GPR and full-array training MMSE baselines.
+We established that the SC kernel is PSD and showed that the resulting posterior mean coincides with the corresponding LMMSE estimator under the same second-order statistics, without requiring Gaussian channel distributions.
+Numerical results under both separable and non-separable correlation models demonstrated that SC-GPR achieves substantially lower NMSE and better preservation of SE under aggressive pilot reduction, while maintaining lower computational cost than learning-based GPR baselines and LMMSE with full-array training.
 Future work will address robustness under covariance mismatch and the extension to time-varying channels.